Frequently Asked Questions

 - Long Idea – mid-week

-To access your New Constructs Gold Membership, you'll first need to login to your Scottrade account.
-Then, visit the Investor Tools page, and click the New Constructs banner on the right hand side of the page to access New Constructs.
+To access your New Constructs Gold Membership, you'll first need to login to your TD Ameritrade account.
+Then, click on the New Constructs logo in the “Research & Ideas" menu dropdown.

-Every Scottrade account is eligible for a free Gold Membership from New Constructs.
+Every TD Ameritrade account is eligible for a free Gold Membership from New Constructs.
 Each New Constructs account is linked to a specific TD Ameritrade account, so you'll need to register for each account separately.
 Each New Constructs account requires a unique email address.
 You cannot use the same email address for multiple New Constructs accounts.